kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 - ``polarisation`` - single polarisation of input files, e.g: ``HH/HV/VV/VH``

 If the files collected by ``"paths"`` are varying in any of these parameters, the corresponding variables must appear somewhere in the ``"coverage_id"`` (as for each combination a separate coverage will be constructed).
-Otherwise, the ingestion will either fail or result in invalid coverages.
+Otherwise, the data import will either fail or result in invalid coverages.
 E.g. if all data's mode beam is  ``IW``, but still different polarisations, the ``"coverage_id"`` could be ``"MyCoverage_${polarisation}"``;

-In addition, the data to be ingested can be optionall filtered with the following options in the ``"input"`` section:
+In addition, the data to be imported can be optionally filtered with the following options in the ``"input"`` section:

-- ``modebeams`` - specify a subset of mode beams to ingest from the data, e.g. only the ``IW`` mode beam; if not specified, data of all supported mode beams will be ingested.
+- ``modebeams`` - specify a subset of mode beams to import from the data, e.g. only the ``IW`` mode beam; if not specified, data of all supported mode beams will be ingested.

-- ``polarisations`` - specify a subset of polarisations to ingest, e.g. only the ``HH`` polarisation; if not specified, data of all supported polarisations will be ingested.
+- ``polarisations`` - specify a subset of polarisations to import, e.g. only the ``HH`` polarisation; if not specified, data of all supported polarisations will be imported.

 **Limitations:**